Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 5 - Deployment & Operations/21-implement-cicd.md

 **Next Steps:**
 - Try deploying a **Power BI report** through the pipeline.
 - Experiment with **branching strategies** for larger teams.

-Would you like additional details on any specific part of this process?